V-S summer projects underway

 Shellsburg:

-- hallway, lock room and music room ceiling tile replacement along with a LED lighting upgrade;
+- hallway, locker room and music room ceiling tile replacement along with a LED lighting upgrade;

 Middle School: